HR Leadership

 Best for: Mid-sized companies needing visual, easy-to-digest org data

-ChartHop gets people data in simple and pretty reach.
-It delivers visual org charts, headcount planning, and compensation tracking in one living, central hub.
-Its integrations enable layering performance, DEI, and compensation data to make informed decisions between departments.
+ChartHop presents people data in a clear, visual format – combining org charts, headcount planning, and compensation tracking in a centralized hub.
+Its integrations allow teams to layer in performance, DEI, and compensation data for cross-functional decision-making.

 PeopleGoal